 Treatment for nightmares partially depends on what is causing them, or more specifically what the content of the nightmare is about.
 Is there a specific trigger for your dream?

 Children can begin to have nightmares after watching a particularly scary movie.
 This I think of as “contamination.”
 You see or hear about something that happened somewhere else to someone else and your mind begins to process this.
 Avoiding things that trigger you can help.

 Sometimes we are going through a difficult time at work or school.
-If you department is being reorganized and you are having scary dreams, nightmares even, about being laid off, fired or transferred, then we can work on these in a very specific way.
+If your department is being reorganized and you are having scary dreams, nightmares even, about being laid off, fired or transferred, then we can work on these in a very specific way.

-The most difficult nightmares to have and to treat are dreams about real life trauma that has happened to you.
+The most difficult nightmares to have and to treat are dreams about real-life trauma that has happened to you.
 Nightmares about past trauma can perpetuate your mental health issues.
 Nightmares play a role in keeping you depressed or in maintaining your Posttraumatic Stress Disorder (PTSD.)

 Rule out medical causes of nightmares.

 Medical issues, especially breathing problems during sleep, can be a cause of bad dreams and nightmares.
 It pays to talk with your medical doctor and be sure that there are no underlying medical problems that are causing or worsening your nightmares.
 This “medical rule out” is a good idea for all mental illnesses.

 This is the starting point for most treatment.
 In this system, you work on remembering your dreams, good and bad.
 Often people keep a diary or pad of paper by the bed and upon awakening then write down anything they can remember about the dreams they have been having that night.
 If you get up and do things before writing you will lose most of the content of the dreams.
 Write a few things down and you have a better chance of recalling more details of the dream.